 The Sophos State of Ransomware Report 2021 reveals how many organizations in each country were hit by ransomware.
 At 44 percent, Spain was above the global average of 37 percent.
 This, according to the report, was far higher than Poland (just 13 percent) and Japan (15 percent).
 However, it was still far less than India (68 percent) and Austria (57 percent).

 7. Data encryption was prevented in almost half of attacks

-The Sophos report also notes how often organizations were able to stop attacks before data encryption took place.
+The Sophos State of Ransomware Report 2020 notes how often organizations were able to stop attacks before data encryption took place.
 Spanish companies fared well, stopping 44 percent of attacks in their tracks.
 This was second only to Turkey, where 51 percent of attacks were blocked.

 8. Only 4% of victims paid the ransom

 Although the remaining 96 percent of attacks did involve data encryption, the ransom was paid by only four percent of victims.
 This was lower than any other country studied.
 Preparedness was likely a major factor here as Sophos found that 72 percent of Spanish companies were able to restore data from backups.